Air Jordan 2

-with something eye catching — and more compliant with the NBA’s uniform policy.
-The Air Jordan 2 was all about luxury.
-The sneaker was made in Italy, and designed to resemble high-fashion dress shoes with its faux-lizard skin along the upper.
-Jordan set an NBA postseason record in the Jordan 2, dropping 63 points on the Celtics in the playoffs.
+It was 1986, Michael Jordan’s second season, and Nike aimed to follow Air Jordan 1's success with something eye-catching and more compliant with the NBA’s uniform policy.
+The Air Jordan 2 was influenced by luxury.
+The sneaker was made in Italy and designed to resemble high-fashion dress shoes with its faux-lizard skin along the upper.
+Jordan set an NBA postseason record wearing the Jordan 2 by dropping 63 points on the Celtics in the playoffs.